laravel/scout/UPGRADE.md

 Due to the `getScoutKeyName` change discussed above, the `getUnqualifiedScoutKeyName` method was removed as it is no longer necessary.

-### Meilisearch v1.0 Changes
+### Meilisearch 1.0 Changes

-Scout v10 now supports Meilisearch PHP v1.0 as its new minimum version.
-You should upgrade your dependency:
+Scout 10.x requires Meilisearch PHP 1.0 as its minimum supported SDK version; therefore, you should upgrade your dependency via your application's `composer.json` file:

 ```json
 "meilisearch/meilisearch-php": "^1.0",
 ```

-Further more, all casing has been changed from the old `MeiliSearch` to the new `Meilisearch`.
-This means that all references to Meilisearch code you have in your codebase should adopt this new casing.
+In this SDK update, all namespace and class references to "MeiliSearch" have been updated to "Meilisearch".
+Please review your code for any reference to the old capitalization and update those references accordingly.

-Please see [the full Meilisearch PHP v1.0 changelog](https://github.com/meilisearch/meilisearch-php/releases/tag/v1.0.0) for all changes.
+In addition, please consult the full [Meilisearch PHP v1.0 changelog](https://github.com/meilisearch/meilisearch-php/releases/tag/v1.0.0) for further details.

 ## Upgrading To 9.0 From 8.x